 2017 Kawasaki Z250

 The Honda CB300R Neo Sports is a bike that is made with a lot of different style and ideas in mind.
 Is it retro, is it a cruiser, is it a naked bike?
 We will find out soon.
 The Honda CB300R Neo-Sports Café puts Japanese craftsmanship to work and brings together with the two main components one looks for in a bike – style and performance.
 According to the company, the design of the bike is themed as a retro café-racer.
 The all-new CB 300R is built to make the rider feel invincible.
-The one thing we can confirm and has been announced by the company is that the Honda CB300R Neo Sports Cafe is coming to India at an ex-showroom price lower than Rs 2.5 lakhs.
+Honda had announced that the Honda CB300R Neo Sports Cafe is coming to India at an ex-showroom price lower than Rs 2.5 lakhs.
+The bike has now been launched with a price of RS 2.41 lakhs.

 Honda CB300R Neo Sports Launch

-The bike will launch in March this year.
+The bike will be launched tomorrow.
 This will be a big launch for the company and many will be excited about this retro stlyed cafe racer.
 Honda will sell this bike under their Superbike line-up.

 Honda CB300R Neo Sports Price

-The price for this bike has not been announced yet but the company has said that the bike’s ex-showroom price will be under Rs 2.5 lakhs.
+Honda had said that the bike’s ex-showroom price will be under Rs 2.5 lakhs.
 This means that there will be a lot of customers who will want to upgrade say from an Apache 180 or an FZ25 that will want this bike.
-It will also serve as an alternative big 300cc plus bikes like the Ninja, Bullet and the Duke.
+The bike has been announced with a price tag of Rs 2.41 lakhs.
+This bike will also serve as an alternative big 300cc plus bikes like the Ninja, Bullet and the Duke.
 We think the ex-showroom price should be around Rs 2.30 lakhs.

 Honda CB300R Neo Sports Design